alexeysp11/uptrader-eth-blazor/README.md

 Read [infura getting started docs](https://docs.infura.io/infura/getting-started) to find out how you can get `YOUR-API-KEY`.

-If you don't have `YOUR-API-KEY`, just set `UseEthConnection` to `false`.
+If you don't have `YOUR-API-KEY` or you don't want to use it, just set `UseEthConnection` to `false` (inside `appsettings.json` file).
 It'll allow you to imitate node server.

-Class `Configurator`, that allows us to read data from JSON file, is located in the `common` module, since there is a possibility that config files could be used in other modules of the project as well.
+Class `Configurator`, that allows us to read data from JSON file, is located in the `common` module (since there is a possibility that config files could be used in other modules of the project as well).

 According to the idea that `common` module is the module, that other modules depend on, you have to implement class for storing the API server setting in the scope of the `common` module (see `UptraderEth.Common.Models.EthApiServerSettings` class).

 3. Blazor app

 Edit `appsettings.json` the following way:

 ```JSON
 {
   "Logging": {